osisoft/AVEVA-Adapter-BACnet-Docs/V1/Configuration/PI Adapter for BACnet data selection configuration.md

 **Note:** You cannot modify BACnet data selection configurations manually.
 You must use the REST endpoints to add or edit the configuration.

-Complete the following to configure the BACnet data selection:
+Complete the following steps to configure the BACnet data selection:

-1. Using any text editor, create a file that contains a BACnet data selection in JSON form.
+1. Use a text editor to create a file that contains a BACnet data selection in JSON format.
     - For content structure, see [BACnet data selection example](#bacnet-data-selection-example).
     - For a table of all available parameters, see [BACnet data selection](#bacnet-data-selection-parameters).
 2. Save the file, for example as `DataSelection.config.json`.
-3. Use any of the [Configuration tools](xref:ConfigurationTools) capable of making HTTP requests to execute a `POST` command with the contents of that file to the following endpoint: `http://localhost:5590/api/v1/configuration/<ComponentId>/DataSelection/`
+3. Use any of the [Configuration tools](xref:ConfigurationTools) capable of making HTTP requests to run a `POST` command with the contents of that file to the following endpoint: `http://localhost:5590/api/v1/configuration/<ComponentId>/DataSelection/`.

+   **Note:** The following example uses BACnet1 as the adapter component name.
+For more information on how to add a component, see [System components configuration](xref:SystemComponentsConfiguration).

+    `5590` is the default port number.
+If you selected a different port number, replace it with that value.

+    Example using `curl`:

-    Example using `curl` (run this command from the same directory where the file is located):
+    **Note:** Run this command from the same directory where the file is located)

-    **Note:** During installation, you can add a single BACnet adapter named `BACnet1`.
-The following example uses this component name.

     ```bash
     curl -d "@DataSelection.config.json" -H "Content-Type: application/json" -X PUT "http://localhost:5590/api/v1/configuration/BACnet1/DataSelection"